 HOMEWORK (40% of your grade):

 Note: While during the course we are sometimes working in Google Collaboratory, TU Delft does not allow to use it for summative feedback.
 For this reason we will ask you to submit your homework solutions as a GitLab repository.
-Based on the need and interest we will do a short git tutorial during one of the exercises classes and give you extra material that will help you set up your hand-in repo.
+See pre-read for Exercise Week 1 to refresh your GitLab knowledge.

 Hand-in repo: